-A credit is defined as 15 contact hours of lectures or 30-45 hours of laboratory practical/ field practical/ field visits, 90 of training/self-study/research or any other appropriate combination of the aforesaid.
+A credit is defined as 50 notional hours which is consisted of

+- (a) 15 contact hours of lectures and 35 hours of independent studies - (b) 30 hours of laboratory practical/ field practical and 20 hours of independent studies. - (c) 45 hours of Industrial visits / Field visits and 5 hours hours of independent studies. - (d) 90 hours of training / research or any other appropriate combination of the aforesaid.